Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		Example of Server side Discovery router - AWS Elastic Load Balancer (ELB)

 		In this Pattern the client is not aware of the service registry.
 The client request service using a load balancer, which then queries the Service- Registry.
-		In this pattern, the client is not worry about manginf the load balancing.
+		In this pattern, the client is not worry about managing the load balancing.

 		An AWS Elastic Load Balancer (ELB) is an example of a server-side discovery router.
 A client makes HTTP(s) requests (or opens TCP connections) to the ELB, which load balances the traffic amongst a set of EC2 instances.
 An ELB can load balance either external traffic from the Internet or, when deployed in a VPC, load balance internal traffic.
 An ELB also functions as a Service Registry.
 		EC2 instances are registered with the ELB either explicitly via an API call or automatically as part of an auto-scaling group.